Monday, October 31, 2011

 7. Don't freak out at the "mustard" in the dish.
 Mustard acts for cheese, like coffee does for chocolate.
 It just intensifies the cheese flavor, I promise you won't taste it at all!
 Same with the hot sauce!

-See how it looks a little soup?
-I should have probably use an extra 1/2 cup of milk so you could really see it.
+See how it looks a little soupy?
+I should have probably used an extra 1/2 cup of milk so you could really see it.
 Was so good though!

 Ok here is what you need: